pfalzergbr/pfalzergbr/README.md

 #### My name is Gabor Pfalzer, I am a Full-Stack web developer, based in London, UK.
 #### Open to Tech Job offers, [Check out my Porfolio here](https://pfalzer.dev).

 Currently working on building futher projects to my Portfolio.
-I mainly work with React, Vue and Node.js, but also interested in PHP/Laravel.
+I mainly work with React, Vue and Node.js, but also interested in other technologies.
 Using Javascript most of the time, slowly transitioning to TypeScript.

 **Learning in progress**: TypeScript, TDD, GraphQL, Python, Linux